-That’s why, last week we invited our Business Development Manager, Alastair Lee to join us on a webinar to share his advice on using video to boost sales.
-Specifically, how he creates video proposals to turn prospects into customers from wherever you are in the world.
+Watch a previous webinar where we share advice on using video to boost sales.
+Specifically, how we create video proposals to turn prospects into customers from wherever you are in the world 👇

 Why video boosts sales - the research!

 Firstly, why should you consider adding video to your sales process?

 - People spend 60% longer on websites with video (Social Media Today)